camptocamp/c2cgeoportal/doc/developer/python_packaging.rst

 Create and upload development distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We want to be able to create and upload *development* distributions.
+We want to be able to create and upload *development distributions*.

 To create and upload a development distribution just run the following
 command::